 The wonderful weather in December, combined with the fact it is also school holiday time in Dubai (along with most of the world) means that the week from Christmas to New Year in Dubai is one of the busiest of the year.
 You can expect hotel & AirBnB prices to skyrocket and in some cases, your first choice of accommodation may not be available.

-Christmas festivities in Dubai, generally speaking, kick-off from as soon as National Day events have concluded (the weekend around 2 December).
+Christmas festivities in Dubai, generally speaking, start as soon as National Day events have concluded (the weekend around 2 December).
 From shopping mall Santas to Christmas tree lightings at most of the city’s hotels, you will not escape the jubilant atmosphere of Christmas in Dubai.

 Winter Wonderland at JBR

-Found at popular beachfront venue The Walk in JBR, you’ll find ice skating through to bouncy castles before taking a unique audiovisual journey to the North Pole.
-Live entertainment is on offer and Santa will be making some appearances.
-Learn more at @winterwonderlanddxb (12 December 2020 to 7 January 2021)
+Found at the popular beachfront venue The Walk in JBR, you’ll find ice skating through to bouncy castles before taking a unique audiovisual journey to the North Pole.
+Live entertainment is on offer, and Santa will be making some appearances.
+Learn more at @magiclaplandia360 (dates TBC)

 Dubai Garden Glow – all winter